 The Government of Canada is partnering with First Nations in a renewed, respectful and inclusive process, to make progress on issues most important to First Nation communities.

-The Government of Canada is engaging with:
+The Government of Canada, in collaboration with First Nations representative organizations, is engaging with:

 - national and regional First Nation representative organizations

 Community infrastructure is the physical foundation of a community.
 ISC works with First Nations leaders, experts and communities to support affordable, adequate and sustainable housing, clean drinking water and community infrastructure such as schools, roads, and wastewater systems.
 These are all essential to healthy, safe and prosperous communities.

 First Nations individuals living on reserve are more likely to experience poor housing conditions and overcrowding than the general population.
 With support from the Canada Mortgage and Housing Corporation and its federal partners, ISC will continue working in partnership with First Nations to develop a distinct housing and infrastructure strategy and to reform housing and infrastructure programs to increase First Nations care, control and management.